williamngan/pts/guide/md/_0100_Get_started.md

 # Get started

-It's easy to get started with **`pts`**.
+It's easy to get started with **`Pts`**.
 Here we'll review the core concepts and build a fun thing together.
 Let's do this!

 ![js:getting_started](./assets/bg.png)

 ##### Here's a spolier of what we will build.
 Touch to play it, and take a look at the source code.
 The core code is only ~10 lines long.

 ### Space, Form, and Point
-**`pts`** is built upon the abstractions of Space, Form, and Point.
+**`Pts`** is built upon the abstractions of Space, Form, and Point.
 If that's too abstract, you can think of it like drawing: Space provides the paper, Form provides the pencil, and Point provides the idea.

 Given an idea, you may express it in different forms in different spaces.
 Would it be expressed in pixels or LEDs?
 Is it visible or audible?
 Does it look like abstract art or ASCII art?
-As **`pts`** develops, it will offer more Spaces and Forms that enable you to experiment with different ideas and their different expressions.
+As **`Pts`** develops, it will offer more Spaces and Forms that enable you to experiment with different ideas and their different expressions.

 But enough of abstractions for now.
 Let's see how it works in a concrete example.
-In the following sections, we will create a quick sketch step-by-step and discuss the main features of **`pts`**.
+In the following sections, we will create a quick sketch step-by-step and discuss the main features of **`Pts`**.

 ##### You may also be interested in [this article](https://medium.com/@williamngan/pt-93382bf5943e) which discusses the concepts of Space, Form, and Point.